What is FRESH PERSPECTIVE and why isn’t everybody talking about it?

 Fact is, words don’t describe the world.

-Words do nothing but describe the world how the word-users look at it.
+Words do nothing but describe the truth how the word-users see it.

 But the one who responds to the world will always be the word-user.